Contents

 Depending on the project size and scope, some staff may take on multiple roles and responsibilities within the project team.

-2. Next, consider the available internal resources who could work on the project.
+B. Consider the available internal resources who could work on the project.

-Do staff have the required capacity and expertise?
+Does your staff have the required capacity and expertise?
 What training do they need to prepare them for the project?
 You may find that you need to augment your team with external resources to work on the project directly or backfill for others.

-Reimagine Your Business Processes
+4. Reimagine Your Business Processes

 On your journey, you sometimes need to take the path less traveled.
 While old habits die hard, don’t let this stop you from getting the most out of your new nonprofit CRM.

-During business process design, staff needs to look for opportunities to automate and centralize activities within your CRM.
+During business process design, your staff needs to look for opportunities to automate and centralize activities within your CRM.
 As a best practice, functional teams need to play a central role in the design process.
 Keep an eye out for potential resistance (after all, change is hard!) and address it as quickly as possible.

 Think critically about your requirements, and when in doubt, return to the “why”—why do you need to do something?
 What are you hoping to achieve?

-Prepare Your Data for CRM Conversion
+5. Prepare Your Data for CRM Conversion

 A successful data migration or conversion is like a well-packed bag for your trip.
 Depending on the implementation project scope, you might be able to transform your data as part of the conversion process, or you may be limited to a straightforward migration (where data is simply moved from the source system to the new CRM).

-Data conversion typically takes a greater investment in time and resources but has the ability to make a larger impact.
+Data conversion typically takes a greater investment in time and resources, but has the ability to make a larger impact.

 Either way, you need to prepare your data for the move.
 This is a great opportunity to purge — if no one knows what the data means, you probably don’t need to take it with you.